 What is a booted cable?

-A "booted" cable is a cable that has a molded "plastic" boot that fits on the cable end of the connector and a portion of the cable itself.
+A "booted" patch cable is a cable that has a molded plastic boot that is either integral to the connector, or “slips” on the RJ45 connector and a portion of the cable itself.
 Sometimes a booted cable is also referred to as a "strain-relief" cable, which is exactly the purpose of the boot…

-There are two main types of boots that you will encounter, a separate boot that you can purchase to put on a cable that your are making on your own, or when you buy a manufactured cable that has its own injection molded boot.
+There are two main types of boots that you will encounter, a separate boot that you can purchase to put on a cable that you’re making on your own, or when you buy a manufactured cable that has an injection molded boot.

 So what is a “snagless” boot

-When an Ethernet cable is referred to as “snagless” it means that there is an extra part of the boot that covers the end of the locking tab.
-There are two common types of protector you will encounter; bubble and Ferrari.
+When an Ethernet cable is referred to as “snagless” it is referring to an extra part of the boot that covers the end of the locking tab.
+There are two common types of protector you will encounter; Bubble and Ferrari.

-The locking tab is easily damaged, one of the most common ways to do so is when pulling a cable through a bunch of other cables.
-If there is no protection for the tab then the tab will become stuck on another cable and break off, rendering the cable useless.
+The locking tab of an RJ-45 connector is easily damaged or broken off, one of the most common ways to do so is when pulling a cable through a bunch of other cables.
+If there is no protection for the tab then the tab will become stuck (or snagged) on another cable and break off, rendering the cable useless.

-What is a crimped (or assembly style) cable?
+What is a non-booted (crimped or assembly style) cable?

 The point at which a crimped cable is flexible is right at the point the cable exits the connector, this is not the case with a booted cable, you have the additional distance the boot takes up before it becomes flexible.
 This may not sound too bad, but this can make a big difference in a couple ways.
 The cable will protrude further from the patch panel, due to the boot, which may make it difficult to fit into existing cable management, or could even mean that the door to the rack will not close.
 Additionally the locking tab may be difficult to disengage on a booted cable in our patch panel scenario, the extra room the boot takes up can make a difference between being able to press it in enough to release the connector or not.